jiuno/Coursera-HTML-CSS-Javascript/README.md

 # Coursera-HTML-CSS-Javascript

-### All excercises and code from the HTML, CSS, and Javascript for Web Developer Course
+### All excercises and code from the HTML, CSS, and Javascript for Web Developer Coursera course.